 (d) Coordination with boarding platform. - (1) Requirements.
-The design of levelentry vehicles shall be coordinated with the boarding platform or mini-high platform design so that the horizontal gap between a vehicle at rest and the platform shall be no greater than 3 inches and the height of the vehicle floor shall be within plus or minus 5/8 inch of the platform height.
-Vertical alignment may be accomplished by vehicle air suspension, automatic ramps or lifts, or any combination.
+Cars operating in stations with high platforms, or mini-high platforms, shall be coordinated with the boarding platform design such that the horizontal gap between a car at rest and the platform shall be no greater than 3 in ches and the height of the car floor shall be within plus or minus 5/8 inch of the platform height.
+Vertical alignment may be accomplished by car air suspension, platform lifts or other devices, or any combination.

-This provision and the exceptions that follow outline the maximum horizontal gap and vertical tolerance allowed.
-However, vehicles should be specified to be level with the platform edge and as close to it horizontally as possible, so that under normal passenger conditions these maximum levels are not exceeded.
-These tolerances, even when specified in the acquisition of new vehicles, may not be achieved under all conditions throughout the vehicle lifetime.
+This requirement pertains to new cars operating at new stations with high-level platforms (level boarding) or mini-high platforms.
+These specifications, and the exceptions that follow, outline the maximum horizontal gap and vertical tolerance allowed.
+However, cars should be specified to be level with the platform edge and as close to it horizontally as possible, so that under normal passenger conditions these maximum levels are not exceeded.
+These tolerances, even when specified in the acquisition of new cars, may not be achieved under all conditions.
 The requirements are based on normal passenger conditions.
-It is incumbent on the operator not only to specify the correct floor height when ordering vehicles (and to accept them only if they meet the specification) but also to correctly specify the rail-to-platform height for new stations.
-Thus, it is important to keep in mind that the horizontal gap and vertical tolerance are dependent not only on the vehicle specifications but also the design and construction of station platforms.
-Those requirements, including gap requirements and the rail-to-platform height, are provided at 49 CFR Part 37, Appendix A.
+It is incumbent on the operator not only to specify the correct floor height when ordering cars (and to accept them only if they meet the specification) but also to correctly specify the rail-to-platform height for new stations.
+Thus, it is important to keep in mind that the horizontal gap and vertical tolerance are dependent not only on the car specifications but also the design and construction of station platforms and track specifications.
+Those requirements, including gap tolerances, are provided at 49 CFR Part 37, Appendix A.

-In those instances where a new light rail system could not meet these gap requirements, the operator would be able to pursue alternative means of reducing gaps under the procedure for equivalent facilitation contained in DOT's rule (see 49 CFR 37.7).
-Also, the Board recognizes that close tolerances during construction or manufacture cannot insure continued conformance to a given standard.
+In those instances where none of these requirements can be met, including those allow ed by the exceptions, operators would be able to pursue alternative means of reducing gaps under the procedure for equivalent facilitation contained in DOT's rule (see 49 CFR 37.7).
+Also, the Board recognizes that close tolerances during construction or manufacture cannot ensure continued conformance to a given standard.
 Variations, such as those resulting from normal wear or material variations would not be deemed violations of the guidelines.
-However, only those variations within the limits of accepted industry practices or tolerances are allowed.
+How ever, only those variations within the limits of accepted industry practices or tolerances are allowed.
 (See Subpart A at the beginning of this manual for further discussion of dimensional tolerances.)
-Adequate maintenance must be performed to ensure the vehicles remain with in acceptable tolerances.
+The Board recognizes the need for flexibility where feasibility and cost significantly affect the ability to meet the standards for new cars and new stations.
+The exceptions below take into account circumstances that would make compliance with the gap tolerances for new systems difficult, if not impossible, to meet.